 It isn’t difficult to improve your residence’s air quality.
 Here are a few ideas from Harvard Medical School:

 Routinely cleaning and washing surfaces that attract allergens, including furniture, carpet and bedding, will help reduce on dust, dust mites and pet dander in your house.

 This crucial filter keeps your house comfortable and air fresh.
 How often you should change your air filter depends on the style of filter you use.
 Flat filters should be replaced each month, while pleated filters should be changed every three months.
 If you’re unsure if your filter should be replaced, take it out and angle it to the light.
 Replace it if you can’t see light through it.

 If someone in your home suffers from allergies or asthma, we suggest using a filter with a greater MERV rating.
 The greater the number this is, the better your filter is at eliminating contaminants.

 Keep fresh air moving by opening windows whenever the weather allows.
 We also suggest running exhaust fans in your bathroom and kitchen regularly to remove pollutants and introduce more fresh air.

 4. Talk with Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Strogen's Service Experts has a solution to help your family breathe more freely.
+From whole-home air purifiers, Strogen's Service Experts has a solution to help your family breathe more freely.
 We’ll help you find the best option during your free home comfort assessment.
 Reach us at 603-923-4570 to schedule yours today!